xinslu/Portfolio-Website/src/assets/experiences.md

 I am working as a Software Engineering Intern leading a team of 5 other interns on the **Retail Innovation - Edge Team**.

-I am working on a Mock Organization Micro-Service, written in Flask in Python.
-This API enables the use and production of
+I am working on a **Mock Organization Micro-Service**, written in **Flask** in Python.
+This API enables the generation of sample retail organizations, populated with a categorized catalog and locations around the country.
+I worked with processing the catalog database, which was generated from an open source database.
+I trained and used a **Brand Recognition NER Models** to accurately predict the brand names in a product and remove them from the product name.
+I also worked with randomizing the generation of the product catalog and locations using open location datasets.
+I wrote a **CI/CD pipeline** to help with testing and to add functionality to publish micros-service when required.

 ## High Performance Architecture Lab
 *Undergraduate Research Assistant (Jan 2023 - Present)*